 We were working back and forth via e-mail, I took care of the whole mixing of beats and vocals etcetera, so yeah, that’s where it really started globally, I guess.

-How long did it take you to produce something that you were proud of:
+How long did it take you to produce something that you were proud of, at the beginning?

-There is actually volume 4 out now on Bandcamp & www.cratedivizion.com.
-Limited edition CDs and the digital versions available.
+Browse online at Bandcamp & www.cratedivizion.com.
+Limited edition CDs and digital versions are available.

 I know the beats won’t be everyone’s cup of tea, but if you like hard drums, dusty samples and the whole spy crime style from the late ’60s, early ’70s, then these are definitely for you.